-Fig. 1 a) Optical images of 100 nm CVD-grown nanodiamonds spin-coated on an Iridium substrate. b) Photoluminescence scan of a 50 × 50 μm area on the sample.
-Red circles correspond to nanodiamonds that might contain SiV centers.
+Fig. 1 a) Picture recorded with a commercial high resolution laser scanning microscope.
+The area shaded in blue represents the PL scan in image 1c. b) Images of the sample surface of 100 nm CVD-grown nanodiamonds spin-coated on an Iridium substrate illuminated with diffuse white light.
+The white bars are the horizontal bars of the cross markers which serve as a coarse orientation on the sample surface, the white dots are nanodiamonds, the big black spot is an artifact. b) Photoluminescence scan of a 8x13 μm area on the sample.
+Bright dots correspond to nanodiamonds that might contain SiV centers.